or

 When you select a subset of assets in the Dagster UI, the integration automatically:

-1. Maps selected Dagster asset keys back to SQLBuild model names using the DAG artifact
+1. Maps selected Dagster asset keys back to SQLBuild node names using the DAG artifact

 2. Writes the selectors to a temporary file